University of Southern California

-Dissertation Research Project: Cypherpunks Write Code: A Cultural and Political History of Encryption, 1992-2016.
+Dissertation Research Project: Do Ciphers Have Politics?: A Cultural History of Encryption Technologies, 1963-2013.

 Dissertation Committee: Mike Ananny, Manuel Castells (Chair), Christina Dunbar-Hester, Chris Kelty